caemar/mas-install-letsencrypt/README.md

 openssl x509 -noout -issuer -subject -enddate -ext subjectAltName
 ```

 Check that Routes respond with code 404, 301 or 302.
-A code 503 indicates a wrong ca certificate in the Ingress.
+A code 503 indicates a wrong ca certificate in the Route.

 ```
 for url in \